DEFRA/dst-guides/CONTRIBUTING.md

 For now it'll simply report all errors and you can then deal with actually spelling errors directly.

 We use [markdownlint](https://github.com/mivok/markdownlint) to check the files have a consistent style as part of a CI process.
 We check contributions using `mdl --style md_style.rb $PWD`.
-We recommend you install this and run it before pushing your commits.
+We recommend you install this and run it before requesting feedback.

+## When you're finished

+Make sure everything is pushed, then add the **ready for review** label to the PR and ensure you are assigned.
+If you have access to it announce your PR in our [Slack](https://defra-digital.slack.com/) [#dst-guides](https://defra-digital.slack.com/messages/dst-guides/) channel.

+If you don't add a comment mentioning either **@cruikshanks** or **@bensagar-ea**.

 ## Getting feedback

-Feedback will be provided by the team within the PR.
+Feedback will be provided within the PR.
 Decisions will be documented and reasons given.

-We're a team that want to encourage others to suggest ways we can improve.
-We'll always endeavour to be positive and professional with any comments we make about your contribution, but let us know if you feel we failed.
+We want to encourage all to contribute and suggest ways we can improve.
+Anyone providing feedback should be positive and professional with any comments made about your contribution, but let us know if you feel we failed.

+We don't expect everyone to be available or able to contribute but we want to allow enough time for those who wish to get involved.
+Don't merge your PR for at least 3 days, even if you've had lots of positive feedback.

+## Finishing up

+Leave the PR open for at least 3 working days and ensure at least one other person has reviewed it.

+Once those who have participated in the PR have said they are happy, first [squash]() your commits down to a single commit (checkout the **Completing the commit** section in [Pull requests](/process/pull_request.md) if you are unsure how to do this).
+Then merge it in GitHub (not locally).
+Don't forget to also delete the branch in GitHub.

+Sit back, have a :tropical_drink:, and ponder your next contribution!